-There are several different styles of ski mask which you ae able to choose from.
+There are several different styles of ski mask which you are able to choose from.

-First is the full mask the style of mask covers your head, and neck completely this means there will typically be holes for your eyes in a vented section of the mask which allows you to breathe.
-These are the warmest of all mass types and will give you the most coverage.
+First is the full mask, this style of mask covers your head, and neck completely.
+This means there will typically be holes for your eyes.
+As well as a vented section of the mask which allows you to breathe.
+These are the warmest of all mask styles and offers you the most coverage.

-Another type of ski mask is a half mask these masks cover your nose and bottom half your face that is not covered by your goggles.
-These masks are typically worn by those who have a helmet and goggles I keep the top half of their face sufficiently warm but need more protection for their mouth and chin.
+Another style of ski mask is a half mask.
+These masks cover your nose and the bottom half of your face.
+If you are wearing a helmet and goggles you will typically wear this kind of mask.
+The goggles keep the top half of their face sufficiently warm but this mask provides protection for their mouth and chin.

-Finally, you have neck gaiters or neck warmers these ski mask typically cover your neck area and can be pulled up to cover the lower half of your face.
-This style of mask offers the least amount of coverage but are usually more of a relaxed fit and more easily adjustable.
+Finally, you have neck gaiters or neck warmers.
+Skiers can pull this mask up to cover the lower half of their face and nose.
+This style of mask offers the least amount of coverage.
+But are usually more of a relaxed fit and more adjustable.

 Do I Need A Ski Mask To Go Skiing?

-No it is not 100% necessary to have a ski mask while skiing the vast majority of winter days would call for one.
-Unless you have a jacket that can be zipped up appropriately high to cover your nose and mouth you will likely find that portion of your face to be very cold throughout the day.
+No, it is not 100% necessary to have a ski mask while skiing.
+The vast majority of winter days would call for one.

-By using a ski mask to cover the lower half your face you’ll protect yourself from the chilly winds that occur as you ride down the mountain.
+By using a ski mask to cover the lower half your face you’ll protect yourself from the chilly winds.
+They are often quite powerful as you ride down the mountain.